dbfit/dbfit/website/docs/test-framework.md

 - cells comparing expected results against database resultsets will either be matching (right = green colour) or non-matching (wrong = red colour)
 - cells that cause database exceptions will show the exception (and be coloured yellow)
 - the other cells generally don't affect the results (they remain a white colour)

+### When a failure occurs

+If a cell fails:

+- the test runner doesn't stop - it will continue executing the remaining tables in the test, and the remaining tests in the suite
+- there will be at least one failure in the result summary
+- the test will be marked as failed in the suite summary

+Framework misconfiguration (eg missing fixture files, missing driver libraries) or keyword typos manifest themselves as exceptions.